USE CASE

 STEP 2: Assessing the team being acquired

 An identical evaluation of the target company is the next step.
-Similar to Step 1, F4S analyzes individual and organizational work style motivations.
+Similar to Step 1, Marlee analyzes individual and organizational work style motivations.
 Examples include communication styles, approaches to working, decision-making and cultural values and affinities.
 This can be performed across the entire organization or just on the leadership/C-suite team, depending on the needs of both entities.

 STEP 3: Mapping cultural similarities and differences